Wall-crossings for Twisted Quiver Bundles: Wall-crossings

 Suppose that $v_0(\gamma )=0$ and the genus of $X$ is $g\ge 1$.
 In this case, by the similar argument for the proof of \cite[Proposition 6.19]{JS}, the generalized DT invariant $J(\gamma)$ vanishes as follows.
 Let $\mathcal{J}(X)$ be the Jacobian variety of $X$ and let $L$ be the universal line bundle on $X\times \mathcal{J}(X)$.
 Then the torus group $\mathcal{J}(X)$ acts on $\M ^{ss}_{\tau }(\gamma )$ by $t\cdot E:= E\ot L_t$ for $t \in \mathcal{J}(X)$.
 Note that this action yields a torus fibration on $\M ^{ss}_{\tau }(\gamma )$ and the Behrend function on $\M ^{ss}_{\tau }(\gamma )$ is constant on each $\mathcal{J}(X)$-orbit.
 Hence we conclude that $J(\gamma )=0$ using the expression of $J(\gamma )$ by the weighted Euler characteristics (see \cite[Section 5.3]{JS}).

 {\bf Acknowledgments.} We would like to express our deep gratitude to Kurak Chung for useful discussions and to Emanuel Diaconescu and Jae-Hyouk Lee for their invaluable comments.
-This work is financially supported by KRF-2007-341-C00006.
+We also thank a referee for careful comments which improve the presentation of the paper.
+This work is financially supported by NRF-2007-0093859.